Skip to Content

 Along the trail to Cape Perpetua Overlook

 This is a nice spot to watch the sunset, if the PNW fog doesn’t roll in too thick (which happened to us).
-But this lookout is definitely worth a stop, because it offers and easy way to get some epic views.
+But this lookout is definitely worth a stop because it offers an easy way to get some epic views.

 Camping & Accommodation:

-There isn’t a ton of free camping along this part of the Oregon Coast.
+Otherwise, there isn’t a ton of free camping along this part of the Oregon Coast.
+Mostly narrow steep forest roads, with rarely a small dispersed campsite.
 But if you use the app iOverlander or Sekr, you might be able to find some free camping nearby if you want to stay around the area.
-But if you are planning in advance, consider booking a reservation at Cape Perpetua Campground.
-The cost is $23.26 for a campsite.

 Hotels & Other Accommodation: